Anne Fadiman: Editing

 Fadiman was a founding editor of the Library of Congress magazine Civilization.

 She was the fourth editor of the Phi Beta Kappa quarterly The American Scholar since 1997.
 Under her direction, it won three National Magazine Awards in six years.
 She left The American Scholar in 2004; she was paid an annual salary of $60,000, and was in the midst of a dispute over budgetary issues.
 At the time of her departure, the journal faced a budget deficit of about $250,000; its circulation was about 28,000.

 Teaching

 Since January 2005, in a program established by Yale alumnus Paul E. Francis, Anne Fadiman has been Yale University's first Francis Writer in Residence, a position that allows her to teach one or two non-fiction writing seminars each year, and advise, mentor, and interact with students and editors of undergraduate publications.

 In 2012 she received the Richard H. Brodhead '68 Prize for Teaching Excellence by Non-Ladder Faculty.

 Personal life

 Fadiman is married to American author George Howe Colt.
-They have two children and a dog named Typo.
+They have two children.